neurallayer/awesome-dotnet-datascience/README.md

 # Awesome .NET Datascience [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 A curated list of awesome .Net packages, frameworks and resources for datascience.
 It is inspired by many of the other awesome pages like awesome-php.

-Since almost daily new datascience related software for .Net is released or updated, this is a great place to stay up to date.
+Since almost daily new datascience packages for .Net are released or updated, this is a great place to stay up to date.

 ## Interactive Development